Object Cloning in Java

 Why use clone() method ?

 The clone() method saves the extra processing task for creating the exact copy of an object.
-If we perform it by using the new keyword, it will take a lot of processing to be performed that is why we use object cloning.
+If we perform it by using the new keyword, it will take a lot of processing time to be performed that is why we use object cloning.

 Advantage of Object cloning